Undergraduate Degree Requirements

 Required hours completed "in residence" for an undergraduate degree:

-• At least 25% of the credit hours required by the degree (example: 30 semester credit hours for a 120 credit hour program) of which 24 semester credit hours must be advanced (3000 or 4000 level)
+- At least 25% of the semester credit hours (SCH) required by the degree must be taken SHSU (example: 30 semester credit hours for a 120 credit hour program).
+Of the 25% residency hours required, 24 SCH hours must be advanced (3000 or 4000 level)

 Grade Point Average (GPA) - Degree Requirements